1. Purpose of policy

 (a) Governing Policy

-Governing policy pertains to strategic positioning, risk management, fiduciary responsibility, legislative and common law compliance.
-It gives effect to statutory or regulatory requirements, and relates to the processes of decision making and the controls and behaviours that support effective accountability and performance outcomes.
+Governing policy pertains to strategic positioning or investment, risk management, fiduciary responsibility, legislative and common law compliance.
+It gives effect to statutory or regulatory requirements and relates to the processes of decision making and the controls and behaviours that support effective accountability and performance outcomes.

 (b) Academic Policy